-Borrowings under the 2021 Credit Agreement are guaranteed by Cypress Intermediate Holdings II, Inc. and certain of its U.S. subsidiaries.
-The 2021 Credit Agreement is secured by a first priority lien on the stock of CCC Intelligent Solutions Inc. and substantially all of its assets, subject to various limitations and exceptions.
+Borrowings under the 2021 Lien Credit Agreement are guaranteed by Cypress Holdings, Intermediate Holdings II, Inc. and certain of its US subsidiaries by a perfected first priority lien on the stock of CCC Intelligent Solutions Inc. and substantially all of its assets, subject to various limitations and exceptions.